wjensheng/lyft/README.md

-# Lyft Data Science Challenge
+# Lyft Data Challenge 2019
+The goal of the challenge is essentially to recommend a Driver's Lifetime Value (i.e., the value of a driver to Lyft over the entire projected lifetime of a driver).

 ## Goal
 The notebook details the solution to Lyft Data Science Challenge.